-35. Other Information
+34. Other Information

 As invigilators, you will not be on your own.
 There is an Operational Guide for Invigilation in the stationary folder.
 Problems do not happen that often.
-You can also seek help and advice from the sub-office.
+You can also seek help and advice from the supervisors in the sub-office.